andre347/gatsby-andredevriesdev/content/pages/contacts.md

 socialImage: "/media/image-4.jpg"
 ---

-The quickest way to get in touch with me is via the social media channels listed on the left hand side.
+The quickest way to get in touch with me is via the social media channels listed in the profile pane.

 ### Consulting